SmartMozart/Cheese/README.md

 # Cheese
-A random x86-64 assembly inspired interpreted language written in python (for now)
+A random x86-64 assembly inspired interpreted language written in python (for now).

+I included calculator.chs as an example program.

+I also included a compiled version of the interpreter for x64 windows but not for anything else (yet) and syntax highlighting for sublime text.

 ## Commands: